Impact

 Risk and Exploitability

 The CVSS score of 6.7 indicates a moderate severity.
-The EPSS score is not available, so the exploitation frequency cannot be quantified, and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score of 1% indicates a very low, but non‑zero, exploitation probability, so the exploitation frequency cannot be considered high, and the vulnerability is not listed in the CISA KEV catalog.
 The attack model is local; an authorized user who can run privileged processes on the machine would need to exploit the flaw.
 No additional exploitation prerequisites are described in the available data.

 OpenCVE Enrichment